phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-explore-and-understand-an-api.md

 # 🔍 How to Explore and Understand an API

-Before writing technical content about an API—whether a use case, tutorial, or setup guide—you need to understand how the API works.
+Before writing technical content about an API—whether a use case, tutorial, or setup guide, you need to understand how the API works.

 This guide will help you explore a public API endpoint confidently and extract the insights you need to create clear, accurate, and developer-friendly content.

-## 🧭 1.
-Understand the Goal of the API Endpoint
+## 1. Understand the goal of the API endpoint

 Start by answering these questions: